 From 2019 – 2021, QUIET STORM’s first 4 singles LADY SHOW ME, I COULD ALMOST CRY, YOU MAKE ME SHUDDER & YOUR WORLD enjoyed consecutive Music Week UK Top 10 Chart positions.

-Produced by Chase Emery Davis (with additional production by Jack Ruston, Steve Emney & Jason Orozco) and recorded on the Greek island of Mykonos, Napoli – Italia, London – UK and Paris – France, Quiet Storm’s sound continues to evolve.
+QUIET STORM are currently working on a new 10 track album of original songs for a tentative release date in 2025, produced by Chase Emery Davis (with additional production by Jack Ruston, Steve Emney & Jason Orozco) and recorded on the Greek island of Mykonos, Napoli – Italia, London – UK and Paris – France.